DoTheEvo/ANGRYsearch/README.md

 When this file is run there's no interface, it just crawls through drives, respecting ignored directories in the config, and updates the databse

-Using [crontab](https://www.youtube.com/watch?v=UlVqobmcPuM) you can set this file to be executed periodicly at choosen intervals, keeping ANGRYsearch up to date with the changes on your system
+Using [crontab](https://www.youtube.com/watch?v=UlVqobmcPuM) you can set this file to be executed periodicly at choosen intervals, keeping angrysearch up to date with the changes on your system

 * `crontab -l` - list cronjobs
 * `crontab -e` - open text editor so you can enter new cronjob